flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 <!-- todo: make clear how even high-level structure of code maps reality and can more or less truthfully represent the structure of reality...  -->

 Luckily, reality doesn't evolve through arbitrary glitches.
 At least, I'd like to believe mine doesn't.
-Instead, it's bound by its innate laws and structure.
+Instead, it's bound by innate laws and structure.
 Some aspects of the world change easily, while other changes require lots of energy, are unlikely or simply impossible.

 This partial continuity and predictability of the world equally applies to the code representing that world.
 That's why we intuitively understand how impactful a change request is.
 In other words: We know its meaning.